jeffrose/emitter/docs/API.md

 Destroys the maximum listener managment API if it exists.
 This is called within `destroy()` and does not need to be called if using `Emitter` directly.

 When using `Emitter.asEmitter()`, this should be used to clean up the maximum listener managment of the target object.
+This function does not exist if `defineMaxListeners()` was not called.

 ####`Emitter.prototype.destroyMaxListeners()`